angular/angular/aio/content/special-elements/core/ng-container.md

 ### Combination of multiple structural directives
-Multiple structural directives cannot be used on the same element, so if you need to take advantage of more than one structural directive it is advised to use an `<ng-container>` per structural directive.
+Multiple structural directives cannot be used on the same element; if you need to take advantage of more than one structural directive, it is advised to use an `<ng-container>` per structural directive.

-The most common scenario is with `*ngIf` and `*ngFor`, for example let imagine that we have a list of items but each item needs to be displayed only if a certain condition is true.
+The most common scenario is with `*ngIf` and `*ngFor`.
+For example, let's imagine that we have a list of items but each item needs to be displayed only if a certain condition is true.
 We could be tempted to try something like:
 ```html
 <ul>
   <li *ngFor="let item of items" *ngIf="item.isValid">